- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 The Blender community strikes back with a new project, an open game that looks very promising: Apricot.

-Caedes has been hacking for a while on the integration of Blender and Crystal Space so Apricot will mark its achievement.
+Regarding Blender games, Caedes has been hacking for a while now on the integration of Blender and Crystal Space.

 Digital games and poetry